LadyPary/COOL_Compiler/README.md

 	* Check each expression for type correctness.
 	* Annotate the AST with types.

-And checks for every possible semantic error possible in COOL.
+And checks for every semantic error possible in COOL.

 Refer to the readMe file for full details.